 Protein is essential in both maintaining and building muscle.
 Many bodybuilders eat a terrific amount of protein, upwards of 2g per lb of body weight.
 Others tend to hover around 1g per lb of body weight.

 I say just do whatever gets you results and you will only know for certain what works best for you by testing.
 If you find eating more protein on a daily basis equals more lean muscle mass, you’d be a fool not to take full advantage of the fact, right?

 Most people spend the majority of their time at their places of work, and it’s not always convenient or possible to have a true meal.
-However, a resourceful bodybuilder will be able to get his or her protein in wherever, whenever it’s needed, and in quick time.
+However, a resourceful bodybuilder will be able to get his or her protein in wherever, whenever it’s needed and in a quick time.

-You also have the option of purchasing some high quality protein bars, such as made by Myoplex, or even carrying around a flask or bottle of milk (or even better, milk mixed with high quality whey protein powder).
+You also have the option of purchasing some high-quality protein bars, such as those made by Myoplex, or even carrying around a flask or bottle of milk (or even better, milk mixed with high-quality whey protein powder).